 Permits aren’t needed for backcountry skiing unless you’re camping

-The backcountry of Lake Tahoe is mostly unregulated.
+The Lake Tahoe backcountry is mostly unregulated.
 You don’t need any permits except for camping overnight in wilderness areas.
 There are some parking restrictions: Castle Peak requires a parking pass at $5 for a day or $25 for the season.
 And for almost all of Tahoe backcountry areas, it is important to get an early start to get a parking spot.
-The rule of thumb is arrive (at least) before 8 a.m.
+The rule of thumb is to arrive (at least) before 8 AM.

 Where to stay in Lake Tahoe

-Lake Tahoe isn’t lacking for accommodations to stay.
-There are many Airbnbs with a wide variety of price tags, so do your research before you arrive.
+The area around Lake Tahoe isn’t lacking for accommodation.
+There are many Airbnbs with a wide variety of price tags, so you’ll surely find something to your taste.
 If you’re looking for a hotel, my best recommendation is Cedar House in Truckee.
-It’s a sport hotel with a great vibe.
+It’s a sports hotel with a great vibe.
 It’s not too expensive but feels luxurious with great food and accommodations.

-Renting or buying gear for your trip to Tahoe
+Renting or buying gear for skiing in Tahoe

-Tahoe restaurants for a post-ski beer and bite
+Tahoe restaurants for an après-ski beer and bite

 How to get to Lake Tahoe for backcountry skiing

-If we are talking about skiing in the backcountry and not just touring, you should be a strong intermediate skier.
-If anyone in your group is at the beginner level, you don’t want to take those people into the backcountry.
-Send them to ski school first.
-The main reason is any incident that happens in the backcountry is 10-times harder to deal with than on resort.
-Be smart about your decisions and have fun.
+If we’re talking about skiing in the backcountry and not just touring, you should be a strong intermediate skier.
+If anyone in your group is at the beginner level, send them to ski school first; simply, the ramifications are much harder to deal with than it would be at a resort.
+Be smart about your decisions and enjoy your time on the snow.